 - AI and assignment limitations: to receive the full benefit from Gradescope's AI, assignments must be constructed with a template.
 If student submissions do not match the layout of the original instructor template, the AI will fail.

-For information on setting up your Gradescope courses, see this knowledgebase article.
+For information on setting up your Gradescope courses, see this Canvas help article.
 For new Gradescope users, please email [email protected] to arrange a consultation.

 Turnitin